microclimate-dev2ops/knative-pipeline-events/README.md

 If you see an error when creating resources about an unknown type, run the `kubectl apply` command again

-Install Knative and its dependencies with the below `kubectl apply`
+2. Install Knative and its dependencies

 ```
 kubectl apply --filename https://github.com/knative/serving/releases/download/v0.3.0/serving.yaml \